 - Navigate to Project → Secrets or Settings → Secrets

-- Click Edit, update username/password, click Save
+- Click Edit, update username/password, click Update

 Using AWS ECR with IAM authentication